overwolf/overwolf.github.io/docs/start/submit-your-app-to-the-store.md

 ---
 id: submit-your-app-to-the-store
-title: Submitting Your app to the Appstore
+title: Submitting your app to the appstore
-sidebar_label: App Submission Basics
+sidebar_label: App submission basics
 ---